emsig/empymod/README.md

 - Fourier transform
-    - Adjust `fft` to use sine/cosine transform with imaginary/real part, as all other Fourier transforms
+    - Change `fft` to use discrete sine/cosine transforms instead, as all other Fourier transforms
     - If previous step is successful, clean up the internal decisions (`utils.check_time`) when to use sine/cosine transform (not consistent at the moment, some choice only exists with `ffht` impulse responses, `fqwe`